Title: On the Verge (Prelude to an Admission of Love)

 Thompson and Walker shuttle Scully to the helicopter.
 Mulder lurches after them.

 The chopper’s rotors churn the snow, making it impossible to see.
 Mulder raises an arm to protect his face from the whirlwind and stamps his feet to get the blood circulating while Thompson and Walker load Scully into the craft.
-As soon as they’re in, Mulder places a foot onto the boarding step and hauls himself up.
+As soon as they’re in, Mulder places a foot on the boarding step and hauls himself up.

 Thompson and Walker slide the stretcher onto a raised platform at one side of the cabin area.
-The pilot gestures to the empty co-pilot’s seat and Mulder sits, noticing the gloveless man is missing the tips of three fingers on his left hand.
+The pilot gestures to the empty co-pilot’s seat and Mulder sits, noticing the man is gloveless and missing the tips of three fingers on his left hand.
 The pilot doesn’t introduce himself but Brigham is embroidered on his flight jacket.
 Blond, curling whiskers cover the lower half of his face.
 Above his beard, his skin is dark and creased from a lifetime of exposure to the weather, making it impossible to guess his age.

 “Welcome aboard, Agent Mulder,” he says.
 “Buckle up.”